aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/powerpoint-shapes/shape-formatting/_index.md

 3. Set your preferred parameters for the shape's [ThreeDFormat](https://reference.aspose.com/slides/nodejs-java/aspose.slides/ThreeDFormat) properties.
 4. Write the presentation to disk.

-This Javascript code shows you how to add 3D bevel effects to a shape:
+This JavaScript code shows you how to add 3D bevel effects to a shape:

 ```javascript
 // Creates an instance of the Presentation class